sas229/geopyv/docs/source/autoapi/geopyv/subset/index.rst

       :type p_0: ndarray, optional
       :param tolerance: Correlation coefficient tolerance.
 Defaults to a value of 0.7.
       :type tolerance: float, optional
       :param method: Solution method.
 Options are FAGN and ICGN.
 Default is ICGN since it is faster.
       :type method: str

       :returns: **solved** -- Boolean to indicate if the subset instance has been solved.
       :rtype: `bool`

       .. note::
           * The warp function parameter array can be used to precondition the computation if passed non-zero values.
           * Otherwise, the initial guess at the subset displacement is performed by :meth:`~_get_initial_guess`.
           * If not specified, the solver defaults to a first order warp function.
-          * For guidance on how to use this class see the subset tutorial :ref:`here <Subset Tutorial>`.
+          * For guidance on how to use this class see the :ref:`subset tutorial <Subset Tutorial>`.

       .. seealso::